 As opposed to its limited role in the Revolutionary War, Georgia played a vital part in the secession crisis, the founding of the Confederacy, and the ensuing Civil War.
 Georgia seceded from the Union on January 19, 1861.
-While many battles were fought on state soil, William T. Sherman's "March to the Sea" in 1864 had the greatest effect, devastating Georgia and southern morale in general.
+While many battles were fought on state soil, William T. Sherman's morale in general.
 The postwar years were a time of Reconstruction, marred by political upheaval, federal and northern occupation, and racial tensions.